balancednetwork/docs/smart-contracts/BalancedOracle.md

 ### **Restrictions:**
 #### symbol:
 * Must be a symbol supported by that has either a peg, is dexPriced, is sICX, or natively supported by the band oracle.
+* If Price data is fetched from oracle.
+  * Update of both quote and base need to be within threshold

 ### **External calls:**
 * if symbol is "sICX"